Passover or Easter - which should I celebrate?

 Why do we need to know this?

 We are in the endtimes folks; the last days on earth.
-Easter is NOT one of Yahweh's Feastdays; but neither is Christmas, or Halloween, or Valentine's Day either.
+Easter is NOT one of Yahweh's Feastdays; but neither is Christmas, or Halloween, or Valentine's Day either which many consider pagan Christianity.
 These all belong to the mimicer, the guy who wants us to burn with him in the lake of burning suphur at the end of the millenium.
 The birthpangs spoken of in Revelation are getting closer and closer together and the intensity is increasing, much more so in this last decade than all the previous years put together.
 The second coming is getting very very close, and apostacy in the church, drifting away from the truth to the lies of Satan, keeps spreading to drive Christians further and further from the truth and what Yahweh wants of them.
 What ARE Yahweh's words regarding Passover and His Holy Annual Feast Days?
+Why do Christians know that Christian traditions are not right but continue to practice them anyway?

 "AND THIS DAY SHALL BE UNTO YOU FOR A MEMORIAL; and ye shall KEEP IT A FEAST to the Lord throughout your generations; ye shall keep it a FEAST by an ordinance FOR EVER" (Exo.12:7-14).